Self-paced or trainer-led online training: coming soon!

 Frequently Asked Questions

-How will this training work?
+How does self-paced online training work?

 Is it like a webinar?